ldclakmal/ballerina-security/scenarios/e-commerce-system/README.md

 Alice (customer) wants to search for electronic items.

-First, she logs into the e-commerce app (client) with her credentials, and once her credentials are validated successfully, she will be redirected to the dashboard of the app.
-There, Alice searches for electronic items and she gets a list of items with their details such as code, name, price etc.
+First, she logs into the e-commerce app (Client) with her credentials, and once her credentials are validated successfully, she will be redirected to the dashboard of the app.
+There, Alice searches for electronic items and she gets a list of items with their details such as code, name, price, etc.

 #### Scenario 2

 Bob (customer) wants to place an order.

-First, he logs into the e-commerce app (client) with his credentials and once his credentials are validated successfully, he will be redirected to the dashboard of the app.
-There, Alice selects an electronic item and follows the purchasing process.
+First, he logs into the e-commerce app (Client) with his credentials and once his credentials are validated successfully, he will be redirected to the dashboard of the app.
+There, Bob selects an electronic item and follows the purchasing process.
 Once completed, he gets a confirmation with the invoice, payment details, and delivery details, etc.

 ### How to run?